SEC PLANS FOR ENHANCED SECURITY AT BASKETBALL CHAMPIONSHIPS

-Any fan who witnesses suspicious activity at the Bridgestone Arena in Nashville should notify uniformed security personnel, or call (615) 770-2050.
+Any fan who witnesses suspicious activity at the Bon Secours Wellness Arena in Greenville should notify uniformed security personnel, or call (864) 241-3800.

 The SEC is encouraging fans to arrive early and leave any unnecessary items at home or in their cars.
 Fans who bring any bag into the arenas should anticipate being delayed for search.